pietroppeter/nim-fosdem/README.md

 **Why does it fit FOSDEM?**

-The Nim programming language first saw the light of day in 2008, and has been in active development ever since.
-In more recent years it has reached stable versions with v1.0 in 2019, and the latest version v1.6.0 released late 2021.
-The language has been open source since it's very beginning, and is being developed by a group of volounteers along with a few developers paid by donations from the community.
+The Nim programming language first saw the light of day in 2008, and has been developed actively as an open source project ever since.
+In more recent years it has reached the milestone 1.0 release in 2019, with latest version 1.6.0 released late 2021.
+The language has been open source since it's very beginning, and is being developed by a group of volunteers along with a core team of developers paid by donations from the community.
 The Nim community itself has traditionally been very Euro-centric, with most of the core developers and users from Europe.
-FOSDEM has previouvsly been an annual meeting ground for Nim users where many have been able to put a face to the nicknames we interact with every day for the first time.
-With this following there is also the possibility to transition into a future physical room in the future once FOSDEM is back to being a physical event.
+FOSDEM has previously been an annual meeting ground for Nim users where many have been able to put a face to the nicknames we interact with every day for the first time.
+With this userbase there is also the possibility to transition into a physical room once FOSDEM is back to being a physical event.

 The Nim community has also organised its own conference, NimConf2020 and NimConf2021, and the people behind this proposal have already helped out with